Church of England launches free Daily Hope prayer hotline

 “With many in our country on lockdown, it’s important that we support those who are feeling lonely and isolated, whatever age they are,” he said.
 “The Daily Hope service will allow people to hear hymns, prayers and words that offer comfort and hope, especially in this Easter season.”

 Thousands of churches have begun streaming services and prayer groups online since the C of E suspended services on 17 March.
 But according to the Office for National Statistics, in 2019, 7.5% of adults had never used the internet, including 2.5 million people aged 75 and above.

 People calling 0800 804 8044 will hear a greeting from the archbishop and can then choose from a range of options including hymns, prayers, reflections and advice on Covid-19.

-We are now making plans to offer live streamed worship for the Diocese on Sundays and Holy Days in the coming months to complement what is offered locally.
+We offer live streamed worship for the Diocese on Sundays and Holy Days to complement what is offered locally.
 We want this Diocesan prayer and worship to be sustainable over the long haul, collaborative, creative, accessible to all traditions, reliable and prioritising not competing with the local.

 Our principal Diocesan services will be at 10 am each Sunday as last week.
 Wherever possible this will be live with some pre-recorded elements.